shawntabrizi/rust-state-machine/src/34/template/README.md

 We have already established the nested dispatch pipeline for Pallets in the `Runtime`.

-Let's build Pallet level dispatch logic for the Proof of Existence to take advantage of that.
+Let's build pallet-level dispatch logic for the Proof of Existence to take advantage of that.

-## Create Pallet Level Dispatch
+## Create Pallet-level Dispatch

 There is nothing new here, but we have left more for you to fill out than before.